A Detailed and Actionable Breakdown of the Benefits of FinTech

 Financial safety is the major forté of e-payment services.
 This is because FinTech minimizes the risk of loss and physical theft.

 Although the technology is still prone to cyber theft, the probability of such theft can be reduced to its barest minimum with the adoption of modern cybersecurity intermediaries.
+For example, to develop a fintech app, you need to learn the laws to protect your app from hacking.
 Real-time money tracking, whether for domestic or international payments, helps to improve transparency.
 Blockchain and other new technologies using distributed ledgers ensure that transactions are immutable and timestamped.

 Also, Big Data, machine learning, and artificial intelligence guarantees that products and investment outcomes are more personalized to fit the innate desire of consumers.
 With the right mind-map and UX design, FinTech guarantees better user-friendliness and improved financial connectivity compared to other traditional financial solutions.